imabby/katacoda-scenarios/docker-basics-images/step5.md

 docker-compose up
 ```

-YOu can mix and match the methods, but keep in mind the following priority order, overwriting the less important with the higher ones:
+You can mix and match the methods, but keep in mind the following priority order, overwriting the less important with the higher ones:
 * Compose file
 * Shell environment variables
 * Environment file